This article provides an overview of evidence access control and the access list in Evidence.com.

 Access Control Overview Video

-Access List is the new workflow for controlling access to evidence in Evidence.com.
-It allows you to grant access to users, as well as restrict access to only users on the access list.
+Access Lists are the workflow used to control access to evidence in Evidence.com.
+An Access List allows you to grant access to users and groups, as well as restrict access to only users and groups on the access list.
 Each piece of evidence has its own access list.
 So, you can individually manage access and restrict evidence as needed.

 Default Access to Evidence

 Default access is based on the user's assigned role.
 Additionally, any user added to the evidence access list is also granted access.
 For evidence that is not restricted, the access list is additive to initial role-based access.
 So, both role-based users and access list users are granted access to evidence.
-For restricted evidence, only users on the access list are granted access the evidence.
+For restricted evidence, only users assigned to roles with the Access Restricted Evidence permission and those on the access list are granted access the evidence.

 Access List Information

-The lower portion of the Manage Access page shows the users on the access list for the evidence.
-The list shows the user’s name, badge ID, evidence access duration, access level permission, and when the user was added to the list.
-If the evidence is restricted, only the users on the list can view the evidence.
+The lower portion of the Manage Access page shows the users and groups on the access list for the evidence.
+The list shows the user or group name, access level permission, evidence access duration, and when the user or group was added to the list.
+If the evidence is restricted, only the users and groups on the list can view the evidence.

 - Access Restricted Evidence: This permission setting allows users to access all restricted evidence inside your agency without being on the evidence's Access List.
 This permission requires that Evidence Management View be allowed for the associated role.